by Freddy Tran Nager, Founder of Atomic Tango + Professional Klout Abstainer…

 For example, Cathay Pacific is inviting anyone with a Klout score over 40 to freely join their business and first-class passengers in their SFO lounge.
 Sweet perk, huh?
 Beats anything you get from playing Angry Birds.

 What will Cathay Pacific get out of it — besides ticked-off business and first-class passengers who suddenly find themselves surrounded by living tools?
-Well, the airline did score a lot of publicity from this stunt (including my rant here).
+Well, the airline did score a lot of publicity from this stunt (including my rant that you’re reading now).
 But primarily, their hope is that these “influential” types will tweet/post/spew something positive about Cathay Pacific.

 So what’s wrong with that?
 That’s just managing “word of mouth,” right?
 To give Cathay Pacific the benefit of the doubt, some Klout leaders do have legitimate influence, and what crumbs they fling out get snapped up ravenously by their social flocks.
 For example, if Justin Bieber were to say, “Ooh, baby, baby, Cathay Pacific is, like, my baby, baby, you know, baby, baby?” then millions of 12-year-old girls would want to fly Cathay Pacific, too.